Bobbo117/MQ135-Air-Quality-Sensor/README.md

 I tried to get back to sleep, but gave up around 4:48, when I went to the first floor to make coffee, creating another bump in CO2, then head back upstairs.

-The humidex activated around that time, causing a steep reduction in ppm.
+The humidex activated around that time, causing a steep reduction in ppm, as seen in the timeline below:

 ![Coffee Humidex](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/HA%20AQI%20Coffee%20Humidex.jpg)